spences10/scottspence.com/posts/customising-fonts-in-tailwind-css-and-daisyui.md

 module.exports = config
 ```

-The `daisyui.themes=true` is using all the daisyUI themes.
+The `daisyui.themes=true` config means that I'm using all 29 daisyUI
+themes.

 If I want to restrict this to just a few themes then I can use an
 array of theme names instead: